hardik-143/quickToast/docs/options.md

 ## closeAfterOnConfirm

-Set this option to `true` if you want the toast not to be removed automatically after the confirm button is clicked.
+Set this option to `true` if you want the toast to be removed automatically after the confirm button is clicked.

 > default is `false`.